symmetryinvestments/dsemver/README.md

 So what, all that stats for sure is that release 1000 has not backwards comparability changes in relation to version 999.x.x.

+## Found a bug?

+Please create an issue, and if you are really nice, create a pull request that fixes it.

+## Isn't this what the ELM project repository does?

+Yes, this is where I proudfully stole/copied/borrows the idea from.
+So, thank you elm people.